RedisGears/RedisGears/docs/docs/concepts/triggers/Stream_Triggers.md

 ---
-title: "Stream Triggers"
+title: "Stream triggers"
-linkTitle: "Stream Triggers"
+linkTitle: "Stream triggers"
 weight: 2
 description: >
     Execute a JavaScript function when an item is added to a stream
 ---

-Redis Stack's triggers and functions feature comes with a full stream API to processes data from [Redis Stream](https://redis.io/docs/manual/data-types/streams/) Unlike RedisGears v1 that provided a micro batching API, the new triggers and functions feature provides a **real streaming** API, which means that the data will be processed as soon as it enters the stream.
+Redis Stack's triggers and functions feature comes with a full stream API to processes data from [Redis streams](https://redis.io/docs/manual/data-types/streams/).
+Unlike RedisGears v1 that provided a micro batching API, the new triggers and functions feature provides a **real streaming** API, which means that the data will be processed as soon as it enters the stream.

-## Register a Stream consumer
+## Register a stream consumer

 Triggers and functions provide an API that allows to register a stream trigger.
-Do not get confused with [Redis Streams Consumer groups](https://redis.io/docs/manual/data-types/streams/#consumer-groups), triggers and functions uses the Redis Module API to efficiently read the stream and manage its consumers.
+Do not get confused with [Redis streams consumer groups](https://redis.io/docs/manual/data-types/streams/#consumer-groups), triggers and functions uses the Redis Module API to efficiently read the stream and manage its consumers.
 This approach gives a much better performance as there is no need to invoke any Redis commands in order to read from the stream.
 Lets see a simple example:

 ```js
 #!js api_version=1.0 name=myFirstLibrary